AminetAminet

 Keyword RO (or READONLY) rejects all write operations.

-IFACE (or INTERFACE) binds to a specific address (e.g. 127.0.0.1),
+IFACE (or INTERFACE) binds to a specific address (e.g. 127.0.0.1), and

-all of the machine's interfaces.
+the machine's interfaces.

 ASKPASS will prompt for a password that clients will be required to